How To

 Biggest drawback: Fewer analysis features than dedicated platforms.
 You get the basics — category groupings, agreement percentages — but not the similarity matrices or dendrograms that deeper analysis requires.
 You may end up exporting data to analyze elsewhere.

-Best for: Quick, simple card sorts where you need results fast and do not need deep analysis.
+Best for: Quick, simple card sorts where you need results fast and don't need deep analysis.

 6. kardSort